ElPengu/EdwinsPortfolio/FirstFullWebsiteEdwin/README.txt

 20. Add a dividing line between rows in to-do list <- 26/09/2024
 21. When you 'complete' task, set Date completed to the chosen date <- 26/09/2024
 22. Require confirmation on update <- 26/09/2024
-23. Create requirements.txt file to make website deployment easier <- WE ARE HERE
+23. Create requirements.txt file to make website deployment easier <- 30/09/2024
-24. Publish website for others to access <- WE ARE HERE
+24. Publish website for others to access <- 30/09/2024
+25. Set up database to work with published website <- WE ARE HERE

 Tickets
 - Use JavaScript to enable change between English and Kiswahili